The court may issue a warrant when:

 - You failed to comply with the orders of a judge.

-- You failed to appear on a summons, bond or order to appear.
+- You failed to appear on a bond, trial or pre-trial hearing.

 If warrants have been issued for your arrest, you may contact the court for the amount owed the court.
 The court will only give this amount.
 You will need to come to the court or request in writing any other information regarding the warrants.
 If your citations have been placed in warrants for lack of payment, the total amount owed is due.
 If your warrants remain outstanding more than 90 days from the date issued, the cases may be referred to the court's collection agency.
 If this occurs, a collection fee of 30% of the amount owed on each offense will be added to the charge(s).